NandhiyaSethu/Paysim-data-quality-reconciliation/README.md

-As a Data Analyst supporting a digital payments company, this project validates whether transactions recorded by a **Payment Gateway** system agree with the same transactions recorded by a **Bank Settlement** system, identifies where they diverge, and quantifies the scale and severity of each type of break.
+As a Data Analyst supporting a digital payments company, this project validates whether transactions recorded by a **Payment Gateway** system agree with the same transactions recorded by a **Bank Settlement** system, identifies where they diverge, and quantifies the scale and severity of each type of break, and reports a reconciliation rate — the kind of check a Finance/Risk Ops team relies on daily.

 ## Dataset
 - Source: [PaySim — Synthetic Financial Datasets for Fraud Detection (Kaggle)](https://www.kaggle.com/datasets/ealaxi/paysim1)